Hive-Fivem/Documentations/docs/pages/installation.md

 ensure baseevents

 # Dependencies
-ensure [Deps] # OxMysql & Bob74ipl doivent être ensure avant le framework et ressource
+ensure [Deps] # OxMysql & Bob74ipl doivent être ensure avant le framework et vos ressource

 # Hive
 ensure Framework

 # Vos ressources
+ensure myResource

 # This allows players to use scripthook-based plugins such as the legacy Lambda Menu.
 # Set this to 1 to allow scripthook.
 Do note that this does _not_ guarantee players won't be able to use external plugins.